Saturday, February 07, 2026

 which was low to the ground, so

-he’d bend over, look around into
+he’d bend over, look around inside

-the cool refrigerator, and pull out
+of the cool refrigerator, and pull out

 a beer.
 It was something cheap,